 “And thou, America,” the passage begins, “thou too surroundest all, embracing, carrying, welcoming all, thou too by pathways broad and new approach the ideal.”

-Created under the direction of iconic American architect Frank Lloyd Wright in the 1950s, “Whitman’s Square,” as it is now known, forces visitors to turn their backs on the significant group of buildings known as Taliesin West and instead take in the commanding view of the Valley of the Sun.
+Created under the direction of iconic American architect Frank Lloyd Wright of Arizona in the 1950s, “Whitman’s Square,” as it is now known, forces visitors to turn their backs on the significant group of buildings known as Taliesin West and instead take in the commanding view of the Valley of the Sun.
 “It’s what Wright wanted you to see first,” says Jeff Goodman, spokesman for the Frank Lloyd Wright Foundation.

 Photo by Andrew Pielage